 - Shown through the Press’s publications’ download, citation and Altmetric counts – including strong and increasing media uptake of ePRESS published research (view data here).

-- Since the launch of the new Press platform in late 2019, our relatively new catalogue of only 34 open access books have collectively been downloaded over 20,000 times, around the world, in addition to over 8,000 book visits via the Google Play Books platform.
+- Since the launch of the new Press platform in late 2019, our relatively new catalogue of 41 open access books and their chapters have collectively been downloaded over 25,000 times around the world via the UTS ePRESS website and the OAPEN network – in addition to over 8,000 book visits via the Google Play Books platform.

 - In 2020, our 3,000 + journal articles were downloaded over 500,000 times and citations are growing strongly as seen in the Dimensions data, with over 7,000 citations across only 2,401 articles.